Terms and Conditions

 - I understand that the items in the share are seasonal and the variety in each weekly share is selected by the farm.
 Items may be traded amongst CSA members using the trade box at every pickup.

-- It is my responsibility to pick up my box during the designated time period.
+- I understand it is my responsibility to pick up my share during the designated time period, every week.
 If I am unable to pick it up I will entitle a friend to do so.
-I understand that if my box is not picked up on the designated day, within the designated time, I forfeit the share and it will be donated at the discretion of the farm.
+I understand that if my share is not picked up on the designated day, within the designated time, I forfeit the share and it will be donated at the discretion of the farm.